Perspective | Kyrie Irving wants to leave a legacy. With his stance on vaccination, he just might.

 You might ask whether Kareem Abdul-Jabbar doesn’t have a point in his scathing essay when he accuses the NBA’s vaccine resistors — such as Washington’s Bradley Beal, who announced at Wizards media day Monday that he declined to be vaccinated for “personal reasons” — of dangerous abdication of public responsibility and diminishment of the dangers with their inarticulacy.
 They treat it “like it’s just a matter of personal preference, like ordering no onions on your burger at a drive-thru,” Abdul-Jabbar wrote angrily.

-More than 2,000 Americans are dying a day from covid — soon there will 700,00 lost American lives.
+More than 2,000 Americans are dying a day from covid-19 — soon there will 700,000 lost American lives.
 The inability of these NBA influencers to mount any real, graspable, articulable counterargument to vaccination “dehumanizes the victims as nothing more than political fodder,” Abdul-Jabbar writes.

-You might ask yourself, in your dull and foolish way, if Irving is really so much smarter than everyone else — smarter than all the science that shows vaccinated people are less likely to breath the virus hell on others?
-Or are these revealing statements of arrogance from someone whose condescension and self-regard are such that he would look at spray paint on a cement wall and tell you he can read hieroglyphs if he thinks it will make him sound important?
+You might ask yourself, in your dull and foolish way, if Irving is really so much smarter than everyone else — smarter than all the science that shows vaccinated people are less likely to breathe the virus hell on others?
+Or are these revealing statements of arrogance from someone whose condescension and self-regard are such that he would look at spray paint on a concrete wall and tell you he can read hieroglyphs if he thinks it will make him sound important?

 “Those who claim they need to do ‘more research’ are simply announcing they have done no research,” Abdul-Jabbar charges.
 Dimwit that Abdul-Jabbar is, it’s nevertheless a point — maybe the smartest anyone has made yet.